Beta Israel: Tradition

 There are numerous accounts and traditions concerning the arrival of Jews in Ethiopia.
 According to the main account of origin, the community descends from an ancient migration of the Tribe of Dan, when the Brothers war occurred, Jeroboam II, demanded that the Tribe of Dan was forced to fight to the Tribe of Judah, in which they refused and migrated to Ethiopia via Egypt.
 According to The Geon, Tzemach Gaon, the tribe of Dan migrated to Ethiopia 135 years before the destruction of the Solomon's Temple.

 Axumite legends suggests that the Beta Israel are descended from emissaries sent by King Solomon to the Queen of Sheba, rather than from contemporaneous figures.
 However, the Beta Israel themselves reject the national history.
 Menachem Waldeman, a prominent researcher of the Beta Israel, identifies four origin stories among them, all of which trace their ancestry to the Tribe of Dan which migrated through Egypt.

 The Hebrew Bible makes several references to the presence of Jews in the Land of Kush [Modern day Ethiopia and Sudan], and includes prophetic passages regarding their settlement in the area after the dispersion of the Israelites, and their redemption in the regathering.
-These references appear notably in the prophetic texts of the Book of Isaiah and Book of Zephaniah.
-For example, in the Book of Isaiah; Chapter 11 Verse 11:And it shall come to pass in that day, that the Lord shall set his hand again the second time to recover the remnant of his people, which shall be left, from Assyria, and from Egypt, and from Pathros, and from Cush, and from Elam, and from Shinar, and from Hamath, and from the islands of the sea."In 722 BC, the Assyrian king Sargon II conquered the city of Samaria, the capital of the Kingdom of Israel (Samaria).
-Most of the kingdom's inhabitants were exiled to far-flung provinces in the Assyrian empire.
+These references appear notably in the prophetic texts of the Book of Isaiah and the Book of Zephaniah.
+For example, in the Book of Isaiah, chapter 11, verse 11:

+And it shall come to pass in that day, that the LORD shall set his hand again the second time to recover the remnant of his people, which shall be left, from Assyria, and from Egypt, and from Pathros, and from Cush, and from Elam, and from Shinar, and from Hamath, and from the islands of the sea.